 The deed stated that the land was given “in trust to and for the use of the Religious Society of Protestants… called Methodists, for the purpose of erecting churches, meeting Houses and Houses of Religious Worship and School Houses and burying grounds for the said religious Society called Methodists.”

-Points of interest at this Heritage Landmark: The chapel has recently been reconstructed to its 1791 condition.
+Points of interest at this Heritage Landmark: In 1991, the chapel was reconstructed to its 1791 condition.
 The building is 32 x 40 feet with thick limestone walls.
-It has a balcony on three sides, a high pulpit, and broad-board floors.
+It has a balcony on three sides, a high pulpit and wide board floors.
+It has been referred to as the Limestone Cathedral.

-The chapel sits on a small hill overlooking the Boehm homestead, and Martin Boehm and his wife Eve Steiner are buried in the adjacent cemetery.
+The chapel sits on a hill overlooking the Boehm homestead.
+Martin Boehm and his wife Eve Steiner are buried in the adjacent cemetery.

 Area attractions: Boehm’s Chapel is in the heart of “Pennsylvania Dutch Country” with its many tourist attractions.
 Lancaster is just to the north and Philadelphia is a short drive to the east.
-Other Heritage Landmarks in the annual conference are Albright Chapel, St. George’s United Methodist Church, and Mother African Zoar United Methodist Church.
+Other Heritage Landmarks in the annual conference are Albright Chapel, Isaac Long’s Barn, St. George’s United Methodist Church, Simpson House “Olde Main Building”, and Mother African Zoar United Methodist Church.

 Location: Within the boundaries of the Eastern Pennsylvania Annual Conference, in Lancaster County.
 The community of Willow Street is just southeast of Lancaster; the Chapel is one mile south of the village of Willow Street, behind Boehm’s United Methodist Church.